nothings/single_file_libs/README.md

 32-bit and 64-bit platforms.
 However, I have not personally verified that any specific lilbrary is as advertised, or is quality software.

+### Rules

+- Libraries must be usable from C or C++, ideally both
+- Libraries should be usable from more than one platform (ideally, all major desktops and/or all major mobile)
+- Libraries should compile and work on both 32-bit and 64-bit platforms
+- Libraries should use at most two files

+Exceptions will be allowed for good reasons.

 ### Recent Additions

 | category | library                                                               | license              | API |files| description